Connect with us

 The significance of the Senate plan, Hosemann and DeBar said, is that it attempts to correct some of the structural deficiencies in the so-called salary ladder.

 The ladder, which is written in state law, determines the state compensation each year for teachers based on their years of experience and education level.
 Each year, with no action from the Legislature, teachers get a small increase as they garner another year of experience.
-Teachers also more pay based on their academic degrees.
+Teachers also receive more pay based on their academic degrees.

 Normally, that step increase is around $200-$250 annually.
 The Senate plan unveiled Monday would make the yearly increase uniform at $500.